ShaliniSinghR/BestBuyAPI/Monify-ExploratoryTesting.md

 Below presents the list of testcases of what should be tested in monefy application as part of exploratory testing.

 * Left side menu validations [MEDIUM]
-	1.The app should have correct name and logo
+	1. The app should have correct name and logo
 	2. Tapping the app should launch it and Home screen should be displayed.
 	3. Tapping the left hamburger sign should allow user to select the type of accounts
 	4. Tapping the left hamburger sign should allow user to select the duration of transaction